italia/api-oas-checker-rules/docs/verification_guide.md

 - `file_path_openapi`: the path to the file containing the OpenAPI interface to be verified;
 - `file_path_output`: the path to the JSON output file that will contain all identified errors;
-- `file_path_rules`: the path to the rules file for verification, also remote (such as the Italian Guidelines, [spectral-modi.yml](https://github.com/italia/api-oas-checker-rules/releases/latest/download/spectral-modi.yml)).
+- `file_path_rules`: the path to the rules file for verification, also remote (such as the Italian Guidelines Full, [spectral.yml](https://github.com/italia/api-oas-checker-rules/releases/latest/download/spectral.yml)).

 #### Tip